Inventory the Process

 - Complete reworking of ducts and hoods

 - Replacement of the fan or dust collector

 From Frost’s point of view, we want to offer you choices.
 Choices are based on knowing:

 - What you can do

-We often say that 1-year capital projects can often be made 3-years long.
+We often say that 1-year capital projects can be made 3-years long if practical.
 This helps in allocating and obtaining funds.